stakater-archive/StakaterCloudDocs-Archived/content/sre/logging/logging.md

 |.Values.deployment.fluentdConfigAnnotations.regex|specify the regex to parse the complete log entry|
 |.Values.deployment.fluentdConfigAnnotations.timeFormat|specify the regex to parse time|

-Use the following Configuration for parsing java springboot logs as given above
+Use the following Configuration for parsing java springboot logs :

 ```yaml
 deployment: